data-science-kitchen/germ-eval-2021/README.md

 # 🥇 Data Science Kitchen at GermEval 2021

-This repository contains the codebase and resources for the paper [Data Science Kitchen at GermEval 2021: Identifying Toxic, Engaging, and Fact-Claiming Comments](https://arxiv.org/abs/2109.02383), which was submitted to the GermEval 2021 shared task.
+This repository contains the codebase and resources for the paper [Data Science Kitchen at GermEval 2021: A Fine Selection of Hand-Picked Features, Delivered Fresh from the Oven](https://arxiv.org/abs/2109.02383), which was submitted to the GermEval 2021 shared task.
 The task focuses on identifying comments that are toxic, engaging, and fact-claiming, with the goal of helping moderators and community managers prioritize content for fact-checking and engagement.

 ## 📁 Repository Structure